cschpc/student-cluster-competition-2024/Training/01-kickoff/README.md

 1. Go to [https://my.csc.fi/](https://my.csc.fi/)
 2. Choose HAKA login and use your University login information
-3. Fill up your user inormation at the registration site and choose a strong password for your user
+3. Fill up your user information at the registration site and choose a strong password for your user
 4. Wait for a confirmation to be sent to your University email
-5. Send your username to jussi.heikonen@gmail.com

 ## Practicalities to discuss